-The cuisine is influenced by Turkish, Hungarian, and Greek foods.
-The most common foods include pasulj (stew made of beans and pork ribs), sarma (cabbage leaves stuffed with minced meat and rice), roštilj (barbeque, grilled meats), cevapcici (small, elongated minced meatballs served with chopped onions), and punjene paprike (stuffed peppers).
+Because of the burning history of the Balkans, Serbian food and cuisine are influenced by Turkish, Hungarian, and Greek foods.
+The most common foods include pasulj (a stew made of beans and pork ribs), sarma (cabbage leaves stuffed with minced meat and rice), roštilj (barbeque, grilled meats), cevapcici (small, elongated minced meatballs served with chopped onions), and punjene paprike (stuffed peppers).
 Roasted pork or lamb, served with potatoes, is favored on special occasions.

 Typical cheeses include kajmak (made from the skin of boiled milk) and sjenicki sir (a hard cheese often crumbled on šopska, a Greek-style salad).
 Locally grown produce includes cabbage, lettuce, tomatoes, potatoes, carrots, sweet peppers (paprikas), apples, pears, watermelons, and strawberries.
 Bread (usually white) is eaten with each meal, and wine is served at the main meal.
 Coffee and juices are also consumed; tea is taken more during illness.